Parliamentary.ai

 Overview

-This bill aims to prevent the exploitation of unpaid work experience by amending the National Minimum Wage Act 1998.
-It proposes to prohibit unpaid work experience exceeding four weeks, ensuring that individuals undertaking longer placements receive the national minimum wage.
+This bill aims to prevent the exploitation of individuals undertaking unpaid work experience by legally prohibiting such arrangements exceeding four weeks.
+It amends the National Minimum Wage Act 1998 to ensure that those participating in work experience exceeding this timeframe receive the national minimum wage.

 Description